daxAKAhackerman/XSS-Catcher/README.md

 $ exit
 $ exit

-# Create a new file in the XSS Catcher directory named ".env" with the following content
+# Create a new file in the XSS Catcher directory named ".db_password" with the following content
 POSTGRES_PASSWORD=YOUR_NEW_PASSWORD
-POSTGRES_USER=user
-POSTGRES_DB=xss

 # Stop the application and start it again
 $ make stop